What's going on at the MSEC?

 The MSEC is beginning its first cohort of Affiliate Faculty, made up of faculty whose work in STEM or STEM education make them a vital part of the MSEC network.
 Affiliate Faculty partner with the MSEC in projects and funded activities and receive support for their own endeavors through the MSEC's ability to provide logistics, resources as available, and guidance on working with school and community partners.

-The Lending Library is one of our key services, and our recent partnerships with the Academy at Middle Fork and regional libraries are helping to increase the availability of STEM resources to learners across the region.
+The Lending Library is one of our key services, and our recent partnerships with the Academy at Middle Fork, Academy at Elkin, and regional libraries are helping to increase the availability of STEM resources to learners across the region.
 If you are a homeschool parent or seeking STEM activities for your children or just a STEM learner yourself, contact the Appalachian Regional Library nearest you for more information.

 Did you know?
 Teachers in NC are eliglble for a library lending card from the Belk Library and Information Commons, including the Instructional Materials Collection at Appalachian.
 Find more information here: https://imc.library.appstate.edu/.